GaoZiqiang/my_blog_bak/README.md

 ## Introduction
-the baks of my blogs from CSDN:https://blog.csdn.net/qq_33429968.
+the backups of my blogs from CSDN:https://blog.csdn.net/qq_33429968.